 You may be eligible for admission to the post-secondary program you want.
 But are you confident that your academic skills are good enough to successfully complete the program?
 If not, you may want to consider taking some upgrading courses.

 Several schools may offer suitable programs at locations near your home.

 - Many public and private school boards offer part-time continuing education courses for adults.
 For information, contact your local school board.

 - Many public and private colleges and technical institutes offer part-time and full-time programs to help students upgrade their academic skills.
 These programs are called a variety of names:

 - pre-technology programs

 - transitions programs

 Contact information for colleges and technical institutes is available through the Alberta Supports Contact Centre.
-Call 1-877-644-9992 toll-free or 780-644-9992 in Edmonton.
+Call 1-877-644-9992 toll-free in Alberta.
 You can also find upgrading programs by searching the database of Alberta post-secondary educational programs at OCCinfo.